Data

 The goal of international-$ is to provide a unit whose purchasing power is held fixed over time and across countries, such that one int.-$ can buy the same quantity and quality of goods and services no matter where or when it is spent.

-The price level in the US is used as the benchmark – or ‘numeraire’ – so that one 2017 int.-$ is defined as the value of goods and services that one US dollar would buy in the US in 2017.
+The price level in the US is used as the benchmark so that one 2021 int.-$ is defined as the value of goods and services that one US dollar would buy in the US in 2021.
 Similarly, one 2011 int.-$ is defined as the value of goods and services that one US dollar would buy in the US in 2011.

-The year 2017 (2011) here indicates two things, related to the two adjustments mentioned.
+The year 2021 (or any other benchmark year) indicates two things related to the two adjustments mentioned.
 Firstly, it tells us the base year used for the inflation adjustment within countries.
 This is the year whose prices are chosen to be the benchmark.
-If prices are higher than this benchmark year, nominal data will be adjusted downwards.
-If prices are lower, nominal data will be adjusted upwards.
+If prices are higher than in this benchmark year, nominal data will be adjusted downwards.
+If prices are lower, it will be adjusted upwards.
 In the base year itself, the nominal and inflation-adjusted figures are the same by definition.

-Secondly, 2017 (2011) indicates the year in which the differences in the cost of living between countries was assessed.
+Secondly, 2021 (or any other benchmark year) indicates the year in which the differences in the cost of living between countries were assessed.

 Purchasing Power Parity rates